-There is a fierce debate over the use of this trope, ranging from a realistic point (they are very hard to balance, tiring to walk and can damage the feet and spine by prolonged use in real life); if it's a sexist tool in a male dominated medium, just to make the heroines more appealing regardless of context or that they are only another trope in fantasy and comics, no more unrealistic than the other 90% of tropesthat defylogicand physics used in the medium.
+There is a fierce debate over the use of this trope, ranging from a realistic point (they are very hard to balance, tiring to walk and can damage the feet and spine by prolonged use in real life), if it's a sexist tool in a male dominated medium just to make the heroines more appealing, or that they are only another trope in fantasy and comics, no more unrealistic than any other.

 Not to be confused with a combat stiletto.
 See Rule of Sexy, Impossibly Cool Clothes and These Tropes Are Made For Walking.

 Although the Knight Sabers armored boots are more like a ballet slipper with a heel.

 Also the tech manual handwaves it as that those are filled with a shock absorbing gel allowing them to still move after harder landings.
 They are basically like the boots from Portal 2.
 See video games example.

 Due to author Mamoru Nagano's ever-present fascination with genderqueers, a great many of the Mortar Headds from The Five Star Stories have stiletto-esque heel-struts built into their legs.
 Actually becomes a plot point in one story arc, when two characters use their mech's collapsible heel-struts to slip out of an opponent's gripping attack.

 Boa Hancock from One Piece sees nothing wrong with kicking people in the face with her high heels in the middle of a warzone.

 Gold Lion Shiki carries this trope to an absurd extreme in Movie 10, as he's replaced both his feet with his swords.
 See?◊

 Although she doesn't fight physically, Nami still counts, as she wears high-heeled sandals most of the time.